-Leave the cling wrap on and let the turnip cake cool for at least 1 – 2 hours in the fridge before frying.
+Leave the cling wrap on and let the turnip cake cool for at least 2 hours (must be cold to touch) in the fridge before frying.
 Do not cut or fry the turnip cake while hot!

 Cut the turnip cake into smaller pieces.

 In a fry pan on medium high, add 2 – 3 tbsp of oil and fry them until golden on the outside.
 About 2 – 3 minutes on each side.